 The inability of all politicians to understand, articulate or effectively defend the essential need to break banks up into smaller, manageable entities has been one of the election’s great disappointments.
 The fact is that as things stand, the UK faces the same – if not a greater – risk of financial collapse than it did in 2008.

 Banks are bigger than before.
 They are just as complicated.
 Bonuses are as ludicrous as they were at the height of the boom, and, crucially, bankers know that if they get into trouble, the taxpayer will bail them out.
 Capitalism like this – where failure provokes no fear, and where the market is dominated by a few players – is not capitalism at all.
 It is an oligopoly, a cartel, a racket, with the earnings of the many supporting the excesses of the few.

 Sadly, as the campaign draws to a close, it is becoming all too clear that competition-driven banking reform – the kind that would go a long way to protecting us all from being held to ransom by the richest few in the future – is not forthcoming.
 It appears that very few politicians even understand the financial system, never mind trying to reform it.
 Of those that do, many have vested interests in ensuring the survival of its current form, usually as sources of personal or party income.

 And the lobbying and influencing power of the top bankers is on a par with the great oil companies, stifling efforts to make banking the public service it should be.
 So it is that we move into a new political era, one likely to be full of austerity and economic insecurity, without any real efforts being made to address the underlying cause of the whole mess.
 No grounds for optimism on this front.Like this article?
-Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by making a donation today.
+Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by becoming a Left Foot Forward Supporter today.